WUAB: Sale to Gray Television and CW affiliation

 Under Gray ownership, WUAB has increased production of local programming.
 Beginning on September 9, 2019, the station began carrying same-day repeats of Cribbs in the CLE: Josh and Maria Live, a WOIO lifestyle talk show hosted by former Cleveland Brown Josh Cribbs and wife Maria Cribbs.
 WUAB added a locally produced B-movie showcase, The Big Bad B-Movie Show, on October 17, 2020.
 Created as a stopgap in the wake of the COVID-19 pandemic, Big Bad B-Movie also became the first locally produced entertainment program on the station in 30 years.
 Explaining how the show was greenlit, general manager Erik Schrader told The New York Times, "We asked ourselves, do we show repeats or something creative?"
-After The CW expanded to Saturday night programming, Big Bad B-Movie was moved to Saturday late nights, where it aired until January 2023, when it was cancelled.
+After The CW expanded to Saturday night programming, Big Bad B-Movie was moved to Saturday late nights where it aired until it was cancelled in late 2022.

 During the onset of the COVID-19 pandemic, WUAB partnered with the Cleveland Metropolitan School District (CMSD) to provide an hour of airtime on weekdays for in-school instructional programming, beginning on April 20, 2020.
 As part of the arrangement, WUAB also telecast all high school graduations in the district throughout June 2020, which were conducted virtually.
 CMSD on CW43 ended at the start of the 2022–2023 school year, concurrent with the CMSD relaxing most COVID-19 health protocols and fully resuming normal operations.

+Nexstar Media Group, owner of WJW, announced its purchase of WBNX-TV in late October 2024, and WBNX reclaimed the market's CW affiliation on September 1, 2025.
+Gray Television concurrently announced WUAB's relaunch as a sports-oriented independent, including play-by-play from the Rock Entertainment Sports Network (RESN), with MyNetworkTV programming as filler in prime time.
+Branded "Cleveland's 43", WUAB was removed from several video on demand platforms with the switch, including Hulu.
+WUAB carried five Cavaliers regular season games during the second half of the 2023–2024 season by arrangement with FanDuel Sports Network Ohio, repeated for the 2024–2025 season as a combined simulcast with RESN and FanDuel.